 The career map will increase the awareness of traditional, non-traditional, new and emerging agricultural occupations, provide information on the transferability of occupations and skill sets to careers in agriculture and highlight the broad diversity of people that have forged interesting and successful careers as part of the agricultural workforce.

-AgFair supports agricultural employers to adopt best practice modern workforce management and planning to attract and retain employees.
+AgFAIR supports agricultural employers to adopt best practice modern workforce management and planning to attract and retain employees.
 This includes the procurement of practical resources to support employers to implement modern workforce management and planning practices.

 Fair Farms